Line 1 Yonge–University: Stations

 Eglinton station's Vitrolite-tiled walls are the last such station wall treatment left in the system.

 The original design of the oldest stations in the subway system, which are on the Yonge line (from Union to Eglinton stations), are mainly utilitarian and characterized by vitreous marble wall tiles also known as Vitrolite and the use of the Toronto Subway typeface for station names.
 Eglinton Station is the only station to retain this wall treatment, though Queen Station retains a narrow band of original blue Vitrolite tiles near the ceiling at platform level.

-The design of the stations on the University line was mainly utilitarian and this style (sometimes referred to as "bathroom modern") was later used for Line 2 Bloor–Danforth as well. and stations have circular and semi-circular cross-sections because they are constructed in bored tunnels.
+The design of the stations on the University line was mainly utilitarian and this style (sometimes referred to as bathroom modern) was later used for Line 2 Bloor–Danforth as well. and stations have circular and semi-circular cross-sections because they are constructed in bored tunnels.
 Museum station was renovated in the late 2000s to have columns that resemble artifacts found in the nearby Royal Ontario Museum.

 and Sheppard–Yonge (formerly Sheppard) stations are similar to each other in design, but have different colour schemes: Lawrence is red and cream and Sheppard is yellow and dark blue.
 York Mills station formerly followed the same design scheme—in light green and dark green—until it was renovated.
-Likewise, Finch station also formerly followed that same design scheme—albeit in light grey, medium grey, and dark grey—until it was renovated to have yellow panels similar to that of post-renovation Kipling station.
+Likewise, Finch station also formerly followed that same design scheme—albeit in light grey, medium grey, and dark grey—until it was renovated to have yellow panels similar to that of post-renovation Kipling station on Line 2.